paultiemele-net/Azure-Terraform-Hub-and-spoke-DNS-Monitoring-Storage-account/README.md

 Inter-region communication through VNet Peering Purpose

-This project was developed as a hands-on Azure Cloud Engineering and Cloud Security lab to practice Infrastructure as Code (IaC), network security, monitoring, and Azure administration using Terraform.
+This project was developed as a hands-on Azure Cloud Engineering and Cloud Security lab to practice Infrastructure as Code (IaC), network security, monitoring, and Azure administration using Terraform.I built this project to strengthen my Azure and Terraform skills.
+Instead of deploying resources manually through the Azure portal, I automated the entire infrastructure using Infrastructure as Code.
+The project includes network segmentation with VNets and subnets, secure access through Azure Bastion, traffic filtering with Azure Firewall, private connectivity using Private Endpoints, centralized monitoring through Azure Monitor and Log Analytics, and multi-region connectivity using VNet Peering.
+This project helped me understand how enterprise Azure environments are designed, secured, and managed.